Chapter Nineteen: Job Costing and Modern Cost Management Systems

 The benefit of the database approach is that information is only entered once; it need not be transferred to other forms.
 The computer files can be queried in many ways and generate more than a simple job cost report.

-For instance, Jack could use the customized reports feature to find all jobs on which billboard light bulbs were used during the past 18 months, determine the total direct labor hours of any employee for a selected time interval, identify how many jobs were performed for a selected client, and so forth.
+For instance, Jack could use the customized reports feature to find all jobs on which billboard light bulbs were used during the past 18 months, or determine the total direct labor hours of any employee for a selected time interval, or identify all jobs performed for a selected client, and so forth.
 Such databases provide a powerful management tool.

 Thus far, the illustration has focused only on Donnie’s activities.
-He had relatively simple assignments on the 14th and was able to complete 3 separate jobs by himself.
-But, remember that Jack has 3 other electricians and many other jobs.
+He had relatively simple assignments on July 14 and was able to complete three separate jobs by himself.
+But, remember that Jack has three other electricians and many other jobs.
 Some of these jobs may require multiple employees and extend over several days.
 One such job was the new home of Aba Obekie.
-This job took 2 electricians (Andy Axom and Bev Bentson) 3 full days to complete.
+This job took two electricians (Andy Axon and Bev Bentson) three full days to complete.
 The resulting job cost sheet appeared as follows: